Kim Davis: Release and return to work

 Five days later, on Tuesday, September 8, Bunning ordered Davis released from jail.
 The order stated: "Defendant Davis shall not interfere in any way, directly or indirectly, with the efforts of her deputy clerks to issue marriage licenses to all legally eligible couples.
 If Defendant Davis should interfere in any way with their issuance, that will be considered a violation of this order and appropriate sanctions will be considered."

 Bunning's order also stated that Davis's deputy clerks must continue to comply with his earlier order to issue marriage licenses and to submit status reports to him every fourteen days confirming their compliance.
 The deputy clerks released statements pledging to continue issuing licenses after Davis's release and to ignore any order from her to do otherwise, complying with the federal judge's order.
 Licenses issued since Davis's refusal state that they are authorized by "the office of the Rowan County Clerk" but no longer bear her name.
 Davis's supporters, gathered at the Rowan County Courthouse since her first day in custody, said that her deputies were unlawfully issuing licenses and should resign or be fired.

 Davis returned to work a week later, on September 14, 2015.
 She said that, while she would not interfere with any deputy clerk who issues marriage licenses, she would not personally issue or authorize any of the forms.
 She created several altered versions of the Kentucky marriage license form and instructed her deputy clerks to use them, which had her name and reference to the clerk's office removed.
 The ACLU sued Davis separately for these form alterations, which they found to be of questionable legality.
 Governor Steve Beshear was asked by Bunning to brief the court on the validity of the licenses.
-Governor Beshear acknowledged that Kentucky would recognize the licenses being issued, but he could not verify the legality of the licenses issued or the means by which the marriage licenses were altered.
+Governor Beshear acknowledged that Kentucky would recognize the licenses, but he could not verify their legality or the means by which the marriage licenses were altered.
 Bunning ultimately denied the ACLU's separate suit, stating the altered forms were likely legal and that Davis was now abiding by the court's order.

 While Davis remained inside her personal office, same-sex couples successfully walked out of the Rowan County clerk's office with their marriage licenses.
 One of the applicants said, "My license is valid, and it's valid because of the court order that's in effect ...
 It doesn't have to have her signature."